codio-content/ThinkJava/.guides/content/methods-and-testing-exercise-4-1.md

 **Exercise 4.1:**

 The purpose of this exercise is to take code from a previous exercise and redesign it as a method that takes parameters.
-You should start with a working solution to Exercise 2.2.
+You should start with a working solution to Exercise ex:date.